teamputtygen/hn-docs/docs/researcher/orchestration/batch-clusters.rst

 These types of applications are naturally job or task-based and historically have been run on batch systems such as Slurm_, or HTCondor_.
-These systems can be run within cloud infrastrutures, although they generally lead to a significant amount of incidental complexity and service management overheads.
+These systems can be run within cloud infrastructures, although they generally lead to a significant amount of incidental complexity and service management overheads.